Architecture

 Wat Worachettharam consists of three sermon halls, an ordination hall, the main chedi and some satellite chedis.
 As mentioned earlier, the monastery was surrounded by a moat, which Khlong Fang fed.
 The monastic structures were situated within an outer wall.

 The primary feature is a restored large bell-shaped chedi of Sri Lankan style on a square platform.
-The square harmika is surmounted by a nearly complete spire supported by a colonnade, typical for the Ayutthaya style.
+The square harmika is surmounted by a nearly complete spire supported by a colonnade, typical of the Ayutthaya style.
 The platform can be accessed by stairs in the north and the south.

 The main sermon hall stands east of the chedi, but only the restored foundations of the platform, walls and pillars are left.
 On the altar's location sits a large Buddha image in the Subduing Mara posture.